8 Profitable Online Business Models for 2024

 - Invoice Generator

 The potential to make money with a SaaS business model is high.
 Many of them are subscription-based (email marketing options like Mailchimp and ConvertKit) or take a percentage of each transaction (payment processing options like PayPal or TransferWise).
+For example, a tool offering a Sample Invoice Template feature could attract small businesses or freelancers looking for user-friendly solutions.

 As more people create new online businesses, the demand for SaaS products like these increases.
 So, if you have an innovative new idea — or want to make an existing idea better — you can quickly build a customer base in the thousands that generates at least seven figures of revenue.